FelipeZerokun/SDCE-03-Traffic-Sign-Classifier/Traffic_Sign_Classifier_Project/writeup_template.md

 ---
 ### Writeup / README

-#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-You can use this template as a guide for writing the report.
-The submission includes the project code.

-You're reading it! and here is a link to my [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)

 ### Data Set Summary & Exploration

-#### 1. Provide a basic summary of the data set.
-In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+#### 1. Summary of the Dataset

+The dataset has 4 dimensiones for unique values.
+Features, labels, sizes and coords.
+For the training, I am interested in the features (X) and the labels (y).
+So, I take those dimensiones and assigned them to new variables.
+X_train, y_train, X_valid, y_valid, X_test, y_test.

+Both X_train and y_train have the same amount of elements.
+To know how many I have two ways:
+* First, with the len() method
+* Or with the shape method > X_train.shape[0]
+ The same process for the Validation and Test datasets.

+ To know the size of each image in the data set, I just need to get the shape of one of the elements in the array.
+ * With the shape method, I can get the shape of the element 0 > X_train[0].shape It is the same for all the datasets

+  Finally, to get the number of unique classes or labels, I used the set method because this returns only one of each item in an array.
+With one of each item, I just need to count the total number of items
+  The labels are on the y variables. > n_classes = len(set(y_train))

-* The size of training set is ?
+* The size of training set is 34799
-* The size of the validation set is ?
+* The size of the validation set is 4410
-* The size of test set is ?
+* The size of test set is 12630
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is (32, 32, 3)
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is 43

-#### 2. Include an exploratory visualization of the dataset.
+#### 2.Exploratory visualization

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+As explained in the class, it is good practice to separate the Training set and test set 80/20.
+Here, I plotted the amount of data on each dataset.

 ![alt text][image1]